Before a Tornado

 |A structure (e.g. residence, small building, school, nursing home, hospital, factory, shopping center, high-rise building)

-- Go to a pre-designated shelter area such as a safe room, basement, storm cellar, or the lowest building level.
-If there is no basement, go to the center of an interior room on the lowest level (closet, interior hallway) away from corners, windows, doors, and outside walls.
+- Go to a pre-designated area such as a safe room, basement, storm cellar, or the lowest building level.
+If there is no basement, go to the center of a small interior room on the lowest level (closet, interior hallway) away from corners, windows, doors, and outside walls.
 Put as many walls as possible between you and the outside.
 Get under a sturdy table and use your arms to protect your head and neck.

 - In a high-rise building, go to a small interior room or hallway on the lowest floor possible.